input-output-hk/partner-chains-smart-contracts/docs/SIPs/03-ReusableModularDesign.md

 ## Requirements

-- design of a reusable design that can be used to modularise any feature of the protocol
+- design of a reusable design to modularise any feature of the protocol

 ## Design